dpressel/lit/README.md

 # README #

-Papers and books that I think are important for NLP and Deep Learning
+Papers and books that I think are important to read if you are doing NLP and Deep Learning

 ### Books ###